-- ... the lamp in the sconce outside my door ... (a candle holder, or a holder of another light source, that is attached to a wall with an ornamental bracket) - ... to look lithe and graceful and perhaps feral ... (lithe: thin, supple, and graceful; feral: in a wild state, especially after escape from captivity or domestication; resembling a wild animal) - ... sat back in my chair, mollified and delighted ... (appease the anger or anxiety of someone)
+- ... the lamp in the sconce outside my door ... - ... to look lithe and graceful and perhaps feral ... - ... sat back in my chair, mollified and delighted ...

 megaron: the great hall of the Grecian palace complexes.
 It was a rectangular hall, fronted by an open, two-columned porch, and a more or less central, open hearth vented though an oculus in the roof above it and surrounded by four columns.